taverianov/cloudlinux-documentation/docs/ubuntu/troubleshooting/README.md

-# Troubleshooting and Knows Issues
+# Troubleshooting and Known Issues

 ## Troubleshooting